chrlescUofM/iOS/README.md

 # iOS
 A collection of some of my opensource iOS projects.
 Many of these were created to use as example instructional material for iD Tech.
-Unfortunately I am unable to share some of my more interesting iOS apps as they were done for companies.
+Unfortunately I am unable to share some of my more interesting iOS apps as they are no longer my property.

 ## Repository Structure
 * iOS/ -- The top level directory